 BBBS reserves the right to accept or deny participants or to close a match at any time.
 Potential volunteers will be disqualified for the following:

-- Failure to complete application and screening process
+- Failure to complete the application and screening process

 - Past history of sexual abuse of children